Severson-Group/AMDC-Hardware/Accessories/AnalogEncoderInterface/docs/README.md

 <p align="center">
 <img alt="image" src="image/circuit-block-diagram.png">

-This Analog Encoder Interfacing Board is an AMDC accessory adds the capability to read the position from the analog encoder, which generates the sin/cosine signal to estimate the rotor positions.
+This Analog Encoder Interface Board is an AMDC accessory adds the capability to read the position from the analog encoder, which generates the sin/cosine signal to estimate the rotor positions.

 ## External Connectors